katmfoo/dotfiles/readme.md

 In the pursuit of command line only development

+* automate setup of authorized keys based on public ssh key
-* create system to pull ssh keys from 1password into new environments
+* create system to pull private ssh key from 1password into new environments
 * add roboto mono font install to mac.sh script
 * look into zsh parameter auto complete (and for git / docker)
 * figure out esc remap for macos